alflix/EasyWebView/README.md

 pod "EasyWebView"
 ```

-> If you want to load http, Don't forget the Privacy Description in `info.plist`.
+> If you want to load http url, Don't forget the Privacy Description in `info.plist`.

 ```xml
 <key>NSAppTransportSecurity</key>